-To protect the environment and combat climate change, we acknowledge the importance of efficient resource use.
+To safeguard the environment and address climate change, we recognize the critical importance of using resources efficiently.
 The Group strives to enhance employees' awareness of the need for resource conservation and achieve efficient utilization of resources.

 Energy Consumption

 The Group is committed to reducing the total energy consumption intensity per square meter within five years (by 2027).
 Fuel and electricity consumption are the Group's main energy consumption sources.
 The energy consumption data during the Reporting Period is as follows: